lubeda/EsphoMaTrix/README.md

     update_interval: 600s
 ```

-## components and include
+## components

-at the moment you need an include and a component to get this running. customize the yaml to your folder structure.
+at the moment you need a local component to get this running.
+Customize the yaml to your folder structure.

 ```
 external_components: